goetzk/tendenci-community/community-engagement.rst

 Forum topics
 ------------

-If T's parent decides that the forum is the main way they would like to interact with community developers, other than through issues and pull requests, I would like to see a section of the forum dedicated to this.
+If Tendenci (corp) decides that the forum is the main way they would like to interact with community developers, other than through issues and pull requests, I would like to see a section of the forum dedicated to this.
 In it's current form the forum seems to be entirely aimed at end users requesting things from the community; if this is the sole aim of the forum then I would propose one of two things:

 1. a mailing list
-2. buy-in from T's parent with the matrix channel or setting up a 'community' on matrix
+2. buy-in from Tendenci (corp) with the matrix channel or setting up a 'community' on matrix

 with the latter as my preference.